 Please note that while we mostly use no- or low-chemical products, we do NOT have a no-perfume/scent/chemical policy.

 We have a very affectionate chocolate Labrador in residence, who is always willing to snuggle, play or take volunteers for a walk.

 We ask for 25 hours work per week.
 Usually you would work from 9am-2pm, but there is some flexibility around this, eg depending what events are going on at the center, other hours can be agreed.
-Please note that during busy periods hosting large groups, you may be scheduled for more than 5 hours on one day, but will have fewer hours elsewhere -- and never more than 25 hrs a week.
+Please note that during busy times, eg burn days, you may be scheduled for more than 5 hours on one day, but will have fewer hours elsewhere -- and never more than 25 hrs a week.

 In terms of outdoor leisure, there are many beautiful places to hike around the property, secluded spots for yoga and meditation, and a paved driveway 1.5 miles long that is fantastic for walking/running.
 Plus, our center is in cyclist heaven - major cycle races pass right by us every year, as the gorgeous local routes are hugely popular for amateurs and professionals alike.

 Local tribal and environmental groups regularly host work days with a learning component that are open to the public.